FGasper/zmodemjs/README.md

     of its wide availability and its derivation from Forsberg’s original.
     If your server has the `rz` and `sz` commands, they’re probably from this package.

-    NB: I have not found Forsberg’s original “szrz” code.
-If you have this or know where to find it, please contact me.

 * [SyncTERM](http://syncterm.bbsdev.net)